invokemedia/code-quality/README.md

 If everyone on the team can get on board with a particular style, we can make it easier to pass projects around and contribute to each others work.

-## Tools

-The standards outlined here are broken down into 2 groups: formatting and linting.

 ## Git Hooks

 You can use git hooks in a project to make sure that certain actions are always run before you commit any code.
 To do this, you need to add a script to a special folder in your git project.